-Colorado Mesa University offers programs leading to awards in five levels: certificates (graduate, professional, and technical), associate degrees, baccalaureate degrees, and Master's degrees and a doctoral degree.
+Colorado Mesa University offers programs leading to awards in five levels: certificates (graduate, professional, and technical), associate's degrees, baccalaureate degrees, master's degrees and doctoral degrees.

 General requirements for each degree and certificate program are listed in the graduation requirements sections of this catalog and in program descriptions found under Areas of Study.
 While these general requirements are as correct and current as possible, some changes may occur as programs are updated.

 Graduate degrees offered: